 The Next Best Thing

-If you can’t imagine yourself ever using the dough hooks to make cinnamon rolls and don’t really see the need for 1300 rpms, then check out the next model down.
-The KitchenAid KHM7210 is available in many of the same colors as the KHM 926, but it only has 7 Speeds and doesn’t include the dough hooks or blending rod.
+If you can’t imagine yourself ever using the dough hooks to make cinnamon rolls and don’t really see the need for 1300 rpm, then check out the next model down.
+The KitchenAid KHM7210 is available in many of the same colors as the KHM 926, but it only has 7 speeds and doesn’t include the dough hooks or blending rod.

-If all of this sounds like way more than you were every intending to use a hand mixer for, I recommend the 5 Speed KitchenAid KHM512.
-It only includes the stainless-steel turbo beaters but depending on what you’re looking to do with a hand mixer, this very well could be exactly what you need.
+If all of this sounds like way more than you were ever intending to use a hand mixer for, I recommend the 5-Speed KitchenAid KHM512.
+It only includes the stainless steel turbo beaters, but depending on what you’re looking to do with a hand mixer, this very well could be exactly what you need.

 - Included Accessories